 Pelugo - Chiesa S. Antonio Abate

-The church is characterized by some frescoes by the paintersi Cristoforo and Simone Baschenis.
-It's open to public, with the chance of guided tours.
+The church is characterized by some frescoes by the painters Cristoforo and Simone Baschenis.
+It's open to the public, with the chance of guided tours.

 Massimeno - Chiesa di San Giovanni Battista

 From the little square of the village, along a little road with walnuts, you can reach S. Giovanni Battista church, one of the characteristic cultural elements of Rendena valley.
 It is a medieval church, restored in the Sixteen century and frescoed by Simone Baschenis.